rileygelwicks/eastwestaudio/doc/index.rst

 Server Mode
 ~~~~~~~~~~~

+If you are using ``ewabatch`` to generate all your files, there is no
+need for any integration with the web server at all; you just need a
+cron job to generate the files periodically and perhaps rsync them.
+But if you have a large number of files, using ``ewabatch`` can be
+inconvenient; with batch mode processing, each new file must be
+processed before going live, and the bandwidth costs of changing
+intros for a large number of mp3s and having to rsync them up to your
+webserver may be prohibitive if undertaken frequently.
+Even if cost
+is not the issue, it is highly inefficient to have to change a
+thousand files when really one thing has changed -- a single intro.
+The ewa server gets around this problem.

 The server mode, controlled by the script ewa_, is a persistent
 process which runs a simple WSGI_ application which normally should be
 connected to a web server via FCGI_ or SCGI_.
 It generates the
 combined files on demand, leaving the file in the filesystem and
 returning the path to the file to the web server via the X-Sendfile_
 hack (which originated with lighttpd_ and is also supported by apache_
-with the `mod_xsendfile`_ module; nginx_ also has a `similar feature`_).
+with the `mod_xsendfile`_ module; nginx_ also has a `similar
-If the corresponding file in the filesystem is new enough (depending
+feature`_).
+If the corresponding file in the filesystem is new enough
-on ewa's configuration), it doesn't regenerate at all, but simply
+(depending on ewa's configuration), it doesn't regenerate at all, but
-sends the http server the path of the cached file.
-As a result, the
+simply sends the http server the path of the cached file.
+As a
-server application exits extremely quickly and files are served at
+result, the server application processes each request extremely
-essentially the same speed as static files, with excellent
+quickly and files are served at essentially the same speed as static
-scaleability.
+files, with excellent scaleability.

 .. _WSGI: http://wsgi.org/wsgi